spitfire55/spitfire55.github.io/_posts/2018-02-18-How-to-Setup-a-Home-Lab-in-Virtualbox.md

 ---
 layout: post
 title: "How to Setup a Home Lab in Virtualbox"
 description: Learn how to use Virtualbox to create your own cybersecurity or development environment without affecting your primary OS
+categories: Hacking
 ---

 ## Introduction